What Causes Cramps When You Don't Have Your Period?

 So if you're getting mysterious cramps that don't seem to be syncing with your period at all, there may be another medical explanation for it.
 Hold onto your hat; things are about to get quite medically intimate.

 According to the American Pregnancy Association, cramps in the abdomen can occur throughout a pregnancy, including before you even know you're pregnant.
 They're not a sign that you should be worried or that your pregnancy is abnormal; the cause is typically the uterus expanding in the first trimester (if you're in your second trimester, it's likely related to the ligament that supports the uterus stretching to accommodate the baby).
+"Mild cramping is common in early pregnancy, and does not necessarily indicate someone is having a miscarriage," Anna Druet, a research scientist for the period tracking app Clue, tells Bustle.
+"It can be scary, but is usually just a normal symptom as the uterus adjusts to the new pregnancy."

 These cramps may feel like menstrual cramps, but they're different in nature — menstrual cramps involve mild to severe contractions of the uterus that temporarily cut off its blood supply, inducing pain.
 (Yeah, the female body doesn't f*ck around.)
 Lowering your exertion levels, warm baths, and stretches may help.

 We're not talking light cramps, though.
 The Endometriosis Foundation Of America describes these cramps as severe, unaffected by NSAIDS (non-steroidal anti-inflammatory drugs), and likely to impede quality of life.
 So if you're getting seriously awful cramps at random times, plus very heavy periods?
 Get to a gynecologist and ask for an endometriosis test.
+"Advocating for yourself about pain can be tough, but will help you to feel heard and to get the treatment you need," says Druet.

 4. Ovarian Cysts